 Students in the Honors Program must complete the two-quarter Economics Honors Colloquium (Economics H190A-B, which satisfies the upper-division writing requirement) and an honors thesis.

-Note: These courses are offered in Winter and Spring quarters.
+Note: These courses are offered in Fall and Winter quarters.

 The Honors Program in Economics teaches students in the three economics majors - Economics, Business Economics, and Quantitative Economics - to research, write, and present economics papers.

 Honors students take a two-quarter sequence in which they learn to think, write, and report results like an economist.
 The courses emphasize the skills of creative thinking, independent analysis, problem solving, writing, and communications.
 The centerpiece of the sequence will be the completion of an independent research project: the honors thesis.

 Must be completed OR at least enrolled in for Fall 2017: ECON 123A - 123B or ECON 122A- 122B

 The honors program consists of two courses.
 In H190A, students will design their projects, conduct preliminary research, and begin to write their papers.
 Students will determine their research topic, design their research program, gather their data, write a proposal, write an outline for their project, and begin to write up their results.
 Students will be encouraged to apply for scholarships via the Undergraduate Research Opportunities Program.